-If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthtitis.
+If the two menisci are not present or they’re torn, then the articular cartilage sees an increase in stress and can trigger the onset of osteoarthritis.
 That is by no means the only cause of osteoarthritis.
 However, it is certainly a significant contributor.

-How does a mensicus tear occur?
+How does a meniscus tear occur?

 Our meniscal tissue is non-regenerative.
 That means it has a very poor ability to heal itself.
 It’s similar to our brain or our heart tissues.
 If we have a heart attack or a stroke, we do not regenerate those areas of our heart or our brain.
 It simply scars in.
 Yet if we cut our skin, our skin heals.
 That tissue is regenerative, same with muscle and a lot of other tissues in our body.

 Many of our tissues in our body are injured by “repetitive micro-trauma”.
-Our menisci have very few mechanisms for repairing itself.
+A meniscus has very few mechanisms for repairing itself.
 Therefore, every step that you’ve taken, every twist that you’ve done, every time you’ve knelt down or squatted down, you’ve put a force across that meniscus and eventually it wears out and tears (this is why most tears are called degenerative tears).
 Sometimes the meniscus tears just turning and reaching for something in your refrigerator.
 A lot of times people will note that they knelt down to pick up something up and when they went to stand up they felt something rip inside their knee and noted the onset of pain.

 When does a meniscus tear hurt?

-Initially after a meniscus tear occurs you may have pain all the time — and with all activities.
+Initially, after a meniscus tear occurs you may have pain all the time – and with all activities.
 Don’t despair.
-In most situations the pain improves dramatically over the next few days to weeks (one reason not to rush into an MRI machine).
+In most situations, the pain improves dramatically over the next few days to weeks (one reason not to rush into an MRI machine).
 The typical patient with a meniscus tear doesn’t have much in the way of pain with walking straight ahead.
 Sometimes they do.
-It depends on the size of the tear but usually they’ll tolerate walking in a single direction very well.
+It depends on the size of the tear but usuall, they’ll tolerate walking in a single direction very well.
 Patients with meniscal tears will complain of pain going downstairs.
 They’ll have pain getting up from a seated position.
 They’ll have pain with turning, pivoting and twisting and some patients, if the tear is large will complain that the knee is buckling or giving way or feels unstable.

 Now… that being said… there are plenty of you out there who have tears and do not even know it.
 Not all tears hurt.